 The experiment started with a practice block with 20 pairs in order for the participants to establish their subjective scale of similarity.
 These stimuli were unique to the practice block.
 An experimenter stayed in the listening room during the practice session so that the participants could ask questions after the practice session is over.
 The main session was organized into two blocks, with a break in-between, each block presenting tokens from one speaker.
-We blocked the experiments by speaker so that the listeners would not be distracted by individual speech style differences.
 All pairs of sounds were repeated seven times.
-Hence for each phonological pair, the listeners judged their similarity 56 times (7 repetitions \ 4 tokens \ 2 speakers).
+Hence for each phonological pair, the listeners judged its similarity 56 times (7 repetitions 4 token pairs 2 speakers).
+Since there were 9 target pairs, the experiment consisted of 504 trials in total.
+The stimuli were blocked by speaker so that the listeners would not be distracted by individual speech style differences.
 Superlab randomized the orders of the stimuli within each block.